Cantor Fitzgerald slashes price target on Hecla Mining Company [HL] – find out why.

-Hecla Mining Company [NYSE: HL] price surged by 5.62 percent to reach at $0.31.
+Hecla Mining Company [NYSE: HL] jumped around 0.4 points on Friday, while shares priced at $6.07 at the close of the session, up 7.05%.
 The company report on August 10, 2021 that Hecla to Release CEO Webcast.

 This webcast series provides additional information on the Company’s high-grade, low-cost silver mines.
 Videos will be available on the Company’s website at www.hecla-mining.com and various social media platforms.